horacephair/horacephair.github.io/text.markdown

 Other events from our affiliates:

-* <ahref="http://www.goholytrinity.org/cGreekFest.html">Greek Festival</a> at Holy Trinity Greek Orthodox Church at NE 32nd & Glisan (Oct 5-6-7)
+* <a href="http://www.goholytrinity.org/cGreekFest.html">Greek Festival</a> at Holy Trinity Greek Orthodox Church at NE 32nd & Glisan (Oct 5-6-7)

 * The Wedge Celebration of Cheese at the Green Dragon with Oregon Cheese Guild (10am-4pm Sat 6 Oct)